External Beam Radiation Therapy

 During external beam radiation therapy, a machine located outside of your body aims a radiation beam at your tumor.
 The machine does not touch you and delivers the radiation beam through your skin.

 EBRT is a “local” treatment, which means it treats only a specific area of your body, not your whole body.
 For example, if you have prostate cancer, it will only treat your prostate.
 This alleviates some of the side effects of other whole-body treatments.
-For a complete guide on Prostate Cancer, download our eBook.
+For a complete guide on prostate cancer treatment in Charlotte, download our eBook.

 Using sophisticated treatment planning software, your radiation oncology treatment team plans the size and shape of the beam, as well as how it is directed at your body.
 This effectively treats your tumor while sparing the normal tissue surrounding the cancer cells.